AnMbutu/hello-world/README.md

 New to Github repository

-Teacching myself to write programs
+Teaching myself to write programs